Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "Would you say they succeeded?"

 Daar tilted his head.
 "Now *that,"* he said, "is a hard question.
-An’ I think…’side from the fact I ain’t doin’ their biddin’, well, becomin’ a Brother o’ Clan Stoneback was *nat’ral.* Risin’ ‘ta Champion was easy.
+An’ I think...’side from the fact I ain’t doin’ their biddin’, well, becomin’ a Brother o’ Clan Stoneback was *nat’ral.* Risin’ ‘ta Champion was easy.
 Stud-Prime were *obviously* gonna happen at th’ same time, ‘cuz not ‘ta brag, but ‘fer lack o’ a better word, I really am genetically perfect an’ all th’ testin’ I’ve ever done shows it.
-Physical, cognitive, whatever ‘ya got…maxed it all.
+Physical, cognitive, whatever ‘ya got... maxed it all.
 Only thing mebbe goin’ against me is my accent, dependin’ on how ‘ya see it."

 Another rabbit hole, but a good one.
-"About that…"
+"About that..."

 "Brownfurs got broad an’ heavy but less mobile muzzles, an’ Clan-speak preserves a lotta old grammatical forms an’ such.
-Put th’ two together…As ‘fer why in English?
+Put th’ two together...
+As ‘fer why in English?
 ‘Ta match how translators did m’voice, really.
 I *can* speak much more eloquently," he said suddenly, with much more precise diction, "but it hurts m’jaw."

-"…Pain relief yokel-speak," Jamal found himself quipping.
+"...Pain relief yokel-speak," Jamal found himself quipping.

 The Great Father chittered loudly and the audience laughed too.
 "Ha!
 I like that!
 I’m a bit of a yokel anyway.
 My Naydi—the Great Mother—she calls me ‘bumpkin.’
 And whatever Naydi wants, Naydi gets."

 There was the polite laughter of understanding, and Jamal could certainly relate.
-"Still, as much as I want to dive into every rabbit-hole…"
+"Still, as much as I want to dive into every rabbit-hole..."

 "They are tempting, huh?
-But back to ‘yer original question…yeah.
+But back to ‘yer original question... yeah.
 Balls, I was certainly thinkin’ I should get implanted, before I was warned off it.
 If I’da done that then, yeah.
 They woulda prob’ly taken me over and succeeded completely.
 Th’only reason that din’t happen is..." he waved an immense paw at the scenic vista of the Manhattan skyline behind them, contriving to indicate the whole human race.
 "I might not be fightin’ for ‘em... but otherwise, I’m exactly what they made me ‘ta be."

 "And what is that?"
 Jamal asked.